-Supporting your need to work with design files in other formats and from other tools, Altium NEXUS provides an importer for Autodesk® EAGLE™ (Easily Applicable Graphical Layout Editor) design files and libraries (
+Supporting your need to work with design files in other formats and from other tools, Altium Designer provides an importer for Autodesk® EAGLE™ (Easily Applicable Graphical Layout Editor) design files and libraries (

-The EAGLE Importer is able to import XML-format EAGLE design files saved with EAGLE versions 6.4 through to 9.4.
+Altium Designer's EAGLE Importer is able to import XML-format EAGLE design files saved with EAGLE versions 6.4 through to 9.4.
 These are XML-format in nature; EAGLE binary-format design files cannot be imported directly using the EAGLE Importer.
-For these older, binary version design files, it is advised to save them in this later (XML) format through your EAGLE software before attempting to import into the software.
+For these older, binary version design files, it is advised to save them in this later (XML) format, through your EAGLE software, before attempting to import into Altium Designer.

-The EAGLE Importer can be installed alongside all other importers and exporters as part of the initial installation of Altium NEXUS.
-Ensure that the EAGLE option - part of the Importers\Exporters functionality set - is enabled on the Select Design Functionality page of the Altium NEXUS Installer.
+The EAGLE Importer can be installed alongside all other importers and exporters as part of the initial installation of Altium Designer.
+Ensure that the EAGLE option - part of the Importers\Exporters functionality set - is enabled on the Select Design Functionality page of the Altium Designer Installer.

 Import is performed using the Import Wizard (File » Import Wizard).
 Select the